-(2) The authorised officer must inform -

-(a) the food business operator and senior veterinary officer if inspections reveal the presence of any disease or condition that might affect public or animal health, or compromise animal welfare;

-(b) When the problem identified arose during primary production, the authorised officer must inform-

-- (i) the authorised officer attending the holding of provenance; - (ii) the food business operator responsible for the holding of provenance (provided that such information would not prejudice subsequent legal proceedings); and - (iii) if appropriate, the competent authority responsible for supervising the holding of provenance or the hunting area. - (3) The results of inspections and tests are to be included in relevant databases.
+- (2) The authorised officer - - (a) must inform the food business operator and senior veterinary officer if inspections reveal the presence of any disease or condition that might affect public or animal health, or compromise animal welfare; - (b) if the problem identified arose during primary production, must inform- - (i) the authorised officer attending the holding of provenance; - (ii) the food business operator responsible for the holding of provenance (provided that such information would not prejudice subsequent legal proceedings); and - (iii) if appropriate, the competent authority responsible for supervising the holding of provenance or the hunting area. - (3) The results of inspections and tests are to be included in relevant databases.

-(4) When the authorised officer, while carrying out ante-mortem or post-mortem inspections or any other inspection activity, suspects the presence of an infectious disease, the authorised officer must immediately notify the Agricultural Authority appointed under section 2A of the Animal (Diseases) Ordinance, 1944, and both must take all necessary measures and precautions to prevent the possible spread of the infectious agent.
+(4) When the authorised officer, while carrying out ante-mortem or post-mortem inspections or any other inspection activity, suspects the presence of an infectious disease, the authorised officer must immediately notify the Agricultural Authority appointed under section 2A of the Animals (Diseases) Ordinance, 1944, and both must take all necessary measures and precautions to prevent the possible spread of the infectious agent.